Hilda Furacão

-Hilda Furacão (English: Hilda Hurricane) is a Brazilian miniseries produced by TV Globo which originally aired from May 27 to July 23 of 1998, with a total of 32 episodes.
+Hilda Furacão (/pt/; English: Hilda Hurricane) is a Brazilian miniseries produced by TV Globo which originally aired from May 27 to July 23 of 1998, with a total of 32 episodes.
 The miniseries took the time slot of Dona Flor e Seus Dois Maridos (English: Dona Flor and Her Two Husbands) and was followed by Labirinto (English: Labyrinth).
 It was written by Glória Perez and directed by Wolf Maya, Maurício Farias, and Luciano Sabino.

-The miniseries was based on Roberto Drummond's book by the same name, which was in turn based on the life of a prostitute; Hilda Maia Valentim, known in the red light district of Belo Horizonte as Hilda Furacão.
+The miniseries was based on Roberto Drummond's book by the same name, which was in turn based on the life of a prostitute, Hilda Maia Valentim, known in the red light district of Belo Horizonte as Hilda Furacão.

-The cast featured Ana Paula Arósio, Rodrigo Santoro, Danton Mello, Eva Todor, Paulo Autran, Thiago Lacerda, Tarcísio Meira, and Rogério Cardoso.
+The cast includes Ana Paula Arósio, Rodrigo Santoro, Danton Mello, Eva Todor, Paulo Autran, Thiago Lacerda, Tarcísio Meira, and Rogério Cardoso.

 Plot

-The most sought-after prostitute in the Belo Horizonte, Minas Gerais, brothels during the 50s and 60s, Hilda Müller (Ana Paula Arósio) was the daughter of a highly respected middle-class family.
+The most sought-after prostitute in the Belo Horizonte, Minas Gerais, brothels during the '50s and '60s, Hilda Müller (Ana Paula Arósio) was the daughter of a highly respected middle-class family.
 She scandalized society by breaking away from her family and shattering taboos, fleeing on her wedding day and seeking refuge in a brothel and adopting the alias Hilda Furacão.
-The miniseries contrasts antagonistic contexts (religiosity and profligacy behavior; revolution and counter-revolution), as well as protagonist characters (Hilda Furacão and Frei Malthus (Rodrigo Santoro)).
-The series ends during the 60s, after the 1964 Brazilian coup d'etat.
+The miniseries contrasts antagonistic contexts (religiosity and profligacy; revolution and counter-revolution), as well as protagonist characters (Hilda Furacão and Frei Malthus (Rodrigo Santoro)).
+The series ends during the '60s, after the 1964 Brazilian coup d'etat.